 An employer adjusted the recruitment process for a person with a severe stammer by allowing written responses to pre-set interview questions, and a written equivalent of a presentation exercise.
 However, there was held to be a breach of the reasonable adjustment duty.
 The claimant had not been given enough time for the written presentation.
 Also he had not been told how long he had to write the interview answers.

 Employment Tribunal, Case No. 1803090/05, 2006.

 A person with a severe stammer applied for a job as Performance and Information Officer with the Council.
-The Council and the tribunal accepted that the stammer was a disability within the DDA.
+The Council and the tribunal accepted that the stammer was a disability within the Disability Discrimination Act 1995 (DDA).

 The Council made adjustments to the recruitment process by allowing him to do a written equivalent of a short notice presentation exercise, and to give written answers to pre-set interview questions.

 However the employment tribunal held that these adjustments were not sufficient.
 Firstly not enough time had been allowed for the written presentation exercise.
 Secondly the claimant should have been given details in advance of how the selection process would be run, and in particular should have been told how long he had to give written answers to the interview questions, so that he could manage his time.